Aporosa octandra: Habitat and ecology

 On the islands of the Mekong river in Kratié and Steung Treng Provinces, northern Cambodia, the variety yunnanensis is moderarately common in dipterous deciduous forest, and also occurs in degraded areas and secondary growth communities.
 The tree is deciduous in this area, grows on sediments derived from metamorphic sandstone bedrock, at about 25 to 30m.a.s.l.

 In India it is commonly found in primary forests and grasslands, growing on sandy, clay or rocky soil, at up to 1200 m altitude.

 Mizoram University (India) is embedded in a regenerating tropical wet evergreen and semi-evergreen forest.
 The dominant trees of this forest are Schima wallichii, Aporosa octandra, Castanopsis tribuloides, and Syzgium praecox.

 The now regenerating forests of Hong Kong were heavily degraded in the 19th and early 20th centuries with the most impact occurring during World War II (here 1941-5).

 A. octandra is not only one of the light demanding early pioneers in the rainforest, but is also an indicator species, alongside Garcinia oblongifolia of early pioneer communities that tend to disappear as more mature vegetation communities take over.
 This causes the pioneer communities to have higher diversity than more established vegetation.

-The variety octandra grows in montane sparse forests or scrub in Zhōngguó/China.
+The variety octandra grows in montane sparse forests or scrub in China.

 The whitefly species Cockerelliella setosus, of Little Andaman Island (India), infests A. octandra.

 Hanuman langurs (Semnopithecus entellus) in subtropical forest of Nepal eat the young leafy parts and inflorescences, but not the fruits, thus playing no part in the plants dispersal.

 Three insect species have been recorded forming galls on the leaves or twigs of the species: Dolcrothrips tryboni, Acerocecidium sp., and Eriophyes aporosae.

 Conservation

 The species is rated as at Least Concern by the IUCN Redlist.
 This is because the tree has a very wide distribution with a large population and that it is not at the moment and foreseeable future experiencing any major threats.
-However, the populations are severely fragmented, there is a continuing decline of mature individuals, and there is a continuing decline in the area, extent and quality of habitat, pretty much business as usual for human impacts on the natural world.
+However, the populations are severely fragmented, there is a continuing decline of mature specimen, and there is a continuing decline in the area, extent and quality of habitat.